cmoserj/culturologies.github.io/_pages/cv.md

 ---

 {% include base_path %}
 Here you can find a selection of publications, presentations, service positions, grants, and media coverage of my work.
-For a full version of my CV, please [download it here](https://culturologies.co/files/Moser_CV.pdf).
-Please visit my [Publications and Papers](https://culturologies.co/publications) page for copies of all my publications listed below.
+For a full version of my CV, [download it here](https://culturologies.co/files/Moser_CV.pdf).
+Please visit my [Publications and Papers](https://culturologies.co/publications) page for full copies of all of the publications listed below.

 Education and Research Experience
 ======